 A three room apartment sat in darkness and silence.
 The first room was a kitchen-slash-livingroom, with some dingy furnishings and old but functional appliances.
 A few scattered personal belongings could be seen, but otherwise it was bare.
 The second room was a small bathroom, mildly dirty.
 The last was a bedroom, with two beds on opposite walls and a dresser in between.
 The beds were rumpled and unmade, but the laundry was carefully sorted and folded.

 The darkness and silence was broken by the door opening and two male batarians walking in, carrying bags of food.
 One was shorter and slighter than the other, with dark brown skin and red tattoos over each eye.
 The other was bulkier and was a pale green, with a scar over his top right eye.
 The pair headed to the kitchen and dumped their load onto the counter.
 The smaller of the two was talking heatedly.

-"-and she just kept talking about how wrong slavery was and how we should change and Gods above I just wish she'd fall off a building or something!
+"-and she just kept talking on and on and Gods above I just wish she'd fall off a building or something!
 Aghh…" The frustrated batarian rubbed his scalp as he glared down at the groceries. "…I don't even know where to put half of this stuff."

 The pale batarian, who hadn't made a sound the entire time, grabbed a few bottles and moved to put them in a cupboard, which caused the more talkative one to give a start and move to intercept him.
 "Woah, hey.
 I'm gonna figure it out, okay?
 Why don't you go sit down while, Brek?"
 The one known as Brek looked uncertain, still holding the bottles.
 The brown-skinned male gave him a mild glare.
 "We agreed.
 I'm in charge of the kitchen, you're in charge of laundry."